eromano/eromano.github.io/_posts/en/posts/23-02-2016-how-to-build-a-cocktail-arcade-machine.md

     </div>
 </div>

-Now the Arcade Table starts to take a shape but It was just the beginning.
-At this point It was necessary to decide how to arrange the buttons on the console, I was surprised to discover on the internet a huge selection of these types of configuration:
+At this point, It was necessary to decide how to arrange the buttons on the console.
+I was surprised to discover a huge selection of these types of configurations on internet :

 <div id="gallery">
     <h2>Buttons Schema</h2>